 The Social Security Administration (SSA) has a list of impairments that are used throughout the disability process.
 This list, often referred to as the “Blue Book,” outlines the specific impairments, both physical and mental, that are used to determine eligibility.
-Many of those who apply for Social Security disability aren’t familiar with the Blue Book, allowing our Denver disability team to step in and help.
+Our Denver disability lawyer helps clients present strong benefit applications to the SSA based on the listings found in the Blue Book.

 Explaining the Blue Book

-The Blue Book outlines in detail the requirements that a judge uses to determine whether or not an impairment qualifies.
-Note that the official name of the book is Disability Evaluation Under Social Security.
-As conditions are approved, they are also added to this list.
-In the book includes two main parts: Part A is about adult disability assessments and Part B is about childhood disability assessments.
-In order to qualify, you must match all the requirements of a listing, and then you’ll qualify for disability regardless of whether or not you can work.
+Officially titled Disability Evaluation Under Social Security, the Blue Book outlines in detail the requirements that a judge uses to determine whether or not an impairment qualifies.
+The book includes two main parts: Part A is about adult disability assessments and Part B is about childhood disability assessments.

 If you see your disability listed in the Blue Book, you may have a difficult time determining whether or not your symptoms are severe enough to meet the book’s criteria.
-You may need help from a doctor to help determine if you meet these standards, as they are often difficult to understand.
-Talking to your doctor at this point can help you get additional laboratory tests done that are mentioned in the listing.
+Our Denver disability attorney can help you review the listing, compare your symptoms, and provide guidance as we prepare your application together.

 How Thomas Feldman Can Help